Medial umbilical ligament

-The medial umbilical ligament (or cord of umbilical artery, or obliterated umbilical artery) is a paired structure found in human anatomy.
+The medial umbilical ligament, cord of umbilical artery, or obliterated umbilical artery is a paired structure found in human anatomy.
 It is on the deep surface of the anterior abdominal wall, and is covered by the medial umbilical folds (plicae umbilicales mediales).
 It is different from the median umbilical ligament, a structure that represents the remnant of the embryonic urachus.

 Origins

 It represents the remnant of the umbilical arteries, which serves no purpose in humans after birth, except for the initial part that becomes the adult superior vesical artery.

 The occluded part of umbilical artery becomes the medial umbilical ligament postnatal.

 The medial umbilical ligament arises from the anterior division of the internal iliac artery.